ElPioterro/stock-market-project/README.md

 ## Todos:

+- [x] Check if bot is trying to buy/sell to much of actions then it has
+- [ ] Sell all actions - checkbox
-- [ ] Store Bots data in array
+- [?]
+Store Bots data in array
+- [x] If Price of action reaches 0 or lower, loop stops
 - [ ] Get random refreshrate of bots' actions
-- [ ] Check if bot is trying to buy/sell to much of actions then it has
 - [ ] Clean code for buyActions and sellActions in Bot Class
 - [ ] If bot can't buy it needs to sell
-- [ ] Sell everything - checkbox
+- [ ] OPTIONAL: Add some cool font
-- [ ] If Price of action reaches 0 or lower, loop stops

 ## Project Status